 One of the important aspects of opening a business account is that only a few banks allow you to open an account remotely.
-But that does not mean you cannot open a business account from your home country.
+But that does not mean you cannot open a business account.
 There are numerous financial service providers in the EU that offer remote financial services and enable you to run an international business in Italy from your own country.
-These financial service providers offer cheaper conversion rates, are usually faster and more flexible than traditional Italian banks and have numerous fee-free services associated with their plans.
+These financial service providers offer cheaper conversion rates, are usually faster and more flexible than traditional Italian institutions and have numerous fee-free services associated with their plans.
 Some of the best options are:

 Additionally, in order to open a business account, you will need a set of documents that include: